anna-hope/ray-tracer-challenge/NOTES.md

 ### Spheres

-- I implemented object on Intersection as a dynamic trait object, so that I can store any object that implements the `SceneObject` trait as the object of the Intersection.
+- I implemented object on `Intersection` as a dynamic trait object, so that I can store any object that implements the `SceneObject` trait as the object of the Intersection.
-This is uglier than I would like, and prevents simple equality comparisons between a Sphere that was downcast to a SceneObject and a Sphere that was not.
-I tried to implement PartialEq for SceneObject and the concrete Sphere type, but it didn't work due to lifetime issues.
+This is uglier than I would like, and prevents simple equality comparisons between a `Sphere` that was downcast to a `SceneObject` and a `Sphere` that was not.
+I tried to implement `PartialEq` for `SceneObject` and the concrete `Sphere` type, but it didn't work due to lifetime issues.
 I'm not sure how to fix this.

+- For a `Sphere` with a non-default (i.e. non-identity matrix) transformation, the book has you instantiate a new `Sphere`, and then set the transformation on that `Sphere`.
+I thought this was kind of awkward, so I added a new `with_transformation` associated function to the `Sphere` struct, which instantiates a new Sphere with the given transformation.
+Saves a line of code, and no longer requires a Sphere to be mutable.